remix-run/remix/docs/guides/faq.md

 Using the same input name and `formData.getAll()` covers most cases for wanting to submit structured data in your forms.

-If you still want to submit nested structures as well, you can use non-standard form-field naming conventions and the [`query-string`][query-string] package from npm:
+If you still want to submit nested structures as well, you can use non-standard form-field naming conventions and the [`query-string`][query_string] package from npm:

 ```tsx
 <>